collocations.org

 a joint US-British resolution

-(both law) An affirmative resolution of both Houses of Parliament is needed.
+An affirmative resolution of both Houses of Parliament is needed.

-VERB + RESOLUTION
+VERB + resolution

 The resolution was carried unanimously.

-RESOLUTION + VERB
+resolution + VERB

-be aimed at sth, call for sth
+ask for sth, be aimed at sth, call for sth, demand sth

 The resolution called for the resumption of negotiations.

-declare sth, proclaim sth
+declare sth, say sth, state sth

 a resolution declaring independence

-approve sth, authorize sth
+approve sth, authorize sth, endorse sth, give (sb) sth

-condemn sth
+condemn sth, oppose sth

 a resolution condemning the invasion

-under (a/the) ~
+under (a/the) resolution

 weapons banned under Resolution 687

-~ on
+resolution on

 The General Assembly rejected the resolution on the subject of arms control.